ozzyjohnson/docker-mininet/README.md

 docker-mininet
 ==============

-Mininet with OpenFlow and OpenVSwitch in a Docker container, for playing around.
+Mininet with OpenFlow and OpenVSwitch from source in a Docker container.
+There are lots of mininet images around, none with public Dockerfiles.
+Ideally, I'll build this one with other controllers and functionality suitable for more than dabbling.

 ### Usage: